goodrobots/devFrame/docs/_docs/05-resources.md

 ---
 This page contains links to resources that can help you complete and maintain a devFrame build.

+## Searching
+[Knowing how to use search](https://support.google.com/websearch/answer/2466433) is an important part of being a good internet citizen, and community member.
+It is considered bad form to ask a question in a support forum that has been previously asked, and likely already answered.
+It is expected that you have done some searching to find your own answers prior to posting.

 ## Software
 This list contains only your free and Open Source options.
 There are other options, but these are the main projects we feel are a good match for use with devFrame.